iterative/ldb-resources/documentation/Command-summary.md

 # ADD  \<0x\<sum\> | object_path | ds:\<name\>[.v\<num\>] \> [filters]

-`ADD` is the main workhorse of LDB, and allows to add data sample(s) to a dataset from various sources. `ADD` builds a list of objects by hashsum, location, or source dataset, and applies optional filters to rectify this list.
-Objects passing the filter are merged with a staged dataset.
+`ADD` is the main workhorse of LDB as it allows to add data sample(s) to dataset from various sources.

+`ADD` builds a list of objects referenced by hashsum, storage location, or source dataset, and applies optional filters to rectify this list.
+Objects passing the filter are merged into a staged dataset.

 `ADD` allows for multiple objects (or object groups) of one type to be specified in a command, and applies filters to all referenced objects.
 If no sources for objects are provided, `ADD` assumes the source to be `ds:root` – which is all objects indexed by LDB.

-While normally `ADD` uses sources already indexed by LDB (such as `ds:root` or another dataset, or pre-indexed objects referenced by valid ids), it can also target a folder in storage.
-In that case, an `INDEX` command is automatically run for this folder to ensure that any possible changes are picked.
+While normally `ADD` uses sources already indexed by LDB (such a dataset, or pre-indexed objects referenced by valid identifiers), it can also target a folder in storage.
+In that case, `INDEX` command is automatically run for this folder to ensure that any possible changes are picked.

 A special case for `ADD` arises when targeting paths outside of configured storage locations.
-Most commonly, such target would be a current workspace to where new objects were added directly, or where some annotations were edited in-place. `ADD` can understand such changes and does the right thing to manage data samples and annotations (this mode of operation is only supported for annotations in the default LDB format, see `read-add` flasg in `ADD-STORAGE` for discussion).
+Most commonly, such target would be a current workspace to where new objects were added directly, or where some annotations were edited in-place. `ADD` can understand such changes and does the right thing to manage data samples and annotations (this mode of operation is only supported for annotations in the default LDB format, see `read-add` flag in `ADD-STORAGE` for discussion).

 ## object identifiers supported by `ADD`